sampluid/cloud-public/README.md

 # cloud-public
 # AWS Cloud Resume Challenge

-This is my attempt at cloud resume challenge in AWS.
+This is my attempt at the Cloud Resume Challenge in AWS.
-What is Cloud Resume Challenge? - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
+What is the Cloud Resume Challenge? - [The Cloud Resume Challenge](https://cloudresumechallenge.dev/) is a multiple-step resume project which helps build and demonstrate skills fundamental to pursuing a career in Cloud.
 The project was published by Forrest Brazeal.

 These are the AWS tools and programming languages I used to complete this project: